 It is a customization process that ensures that the application is compatible with the language/currency of the country or region used.
 This type of mobile testing provides the use GUI of the application appropriately and customized to make it relevant to the country of use.

 - Linguistic accuracy

 - Cultural appropriateness

-- Messages, help document, commands are in accordance with the country/region
+- Messages, help documents, and commands are by the country/region

 Example of a localization: For an e-commerce website there is no option to change the currency to the local currency of the country.
 It is a localization testing related bug.